juberiya1ajaz/bon_voyage/README.md

 # The SØLØ  BaGpackr
+Let's pack our bags and wander through the mountains and beaches

 ## 💡 Inspiration
 For many folks, there is one thing that is the epitome of self-indulgence, and that indulgence is none other than solo traveling.
 But Alas,  for women and teenage solo travelers, it comes with many paranoid thoughts.
 It is tough to be a woman and a solo traveler simultaneously.